jeremyKisner/library-api/README.md

 Just a playground to practice front and back end skills.

 ## TODO
-1. Add ability to add book from UI
 1. Add a cart for checking out books